 The textile used to construct these bibs is dyed with high-compression lycra.
 Wearers like the 2.5cm folded-leg openings, the inclusion of dual-density Coolmax chamois cushioning, and the open weave mesh bib straps won’t absorb sweat, so you get lots of extras at a price that won’t make you sweat!

 - Made of environment-friendly recycled/repurposed materials

 - Excellent, comfortable fit; the fabric feels soft against the skin

-- Chamois pad could be the most comfortable one you’ve experienced
+- The chamois pad could be the most comfortable one you’ve experienced

-- A mix of textile and mesh feels thinner, yet this short is very durable.
+- A mix of textile and mesh feels thinner, yet this short is durable.